-Goal S3 The IT University will evaluate all its courses each time they are offered and will publish the results on the Internet.
-Also, the IT University will publish on the Internet an explanation of what has happened as a result of the outcome of the evaluation.
+Goal 53 The IT University evaluates will evaluate all its courses twice a year.
+At least once a yeareach time they are offered and will publish the results on the Internet.
+Also, the IT University will publish on the Internet a report describing the changes itan explanation of what has madehappened as a consequence result of the outcome of the evaluation results.